ryhan/fixie/Readme.md

 To learn more, check out the sample.html.

+*This repository is a fork of https://github.com/ryhan/fixie, adding some features likes personal dictionary for filler contents, improved ignore rules, and updated documentation.*

 ### Why use Fixie?

 When designing and developing websites, it's often useful to add lorem ipsum text to see what your page will look like without worrying about your final content.